codr7/lila/README.md

 42
 ```

-In simple cases such as previous example, `;` may be used instead to reduce nesting.
+In simple cases such as previous example, `;` may be used to reduce nesting.

 ```
   {* 6; + 3 4}